siddh30/Guess-The-Word/README.md

 Libaries Required :- Tkinter ( this is an in-built library which does not need to be installed.
 Along with this basic classes and methods have been used.

 How To Play :-
-1) Run the code
+1) Run the code.

-2) There will be a pop gui window with a riddle
+2) There will be a pop gui window with a riddle.

 3) Answer the riddle in one word.

-4) If your answer is correct then you move to the next riddle
+4) If your answer is correct then you move to the next riddle.

 5) If your answer is incorrect.
 Then You lose the game.

 6) This game is a suuden death quiz game and if you answer incorrectly you lose instantly.